weewx/weewx/docs_src/custom/horizon-skin.md

-# Theming the Horizon skin
+# Customizing the Horizon skin

 The Horizon skin draws its charts in the browser, but its look is settled before that, in CSS custom properties.
 Everything you see is one of them: the surfaces, the type